 COMP AJ

-Article 37
+Article 37 (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Banking Stakeholder Group

 1. To help facilitate consultation with stakeholders in areas relevant to the tasks of the Authority, a Banking Stakeholder Group shall be established.
 The Banking Stakeholder Group shall be consulted on actions taken in accordance with Articles 10 to 15 concerning regulatory technical standards and implementing technical standards and, to the extent that these do not concern individual financial institutions, Article 16 concerning guidelines and recommendations, Article 16a concerning opinions and Article 16b concerning questions and answers.
 If actions must be taken urgently and consultation becomes impossible, the Banking Stakeholder Group shall be informed as soon as possible.
 (141 Balz, Berès)